Robotic Sorting Systems: Robot Management and Layout Design Optimization: Literature Review

 Throughout the existing research, a limited number of studies consider the floor space cost while others relax the constraints on aisle resources.
-Furthermore, finding collision-free paths for multiple vehicles has been proved to be an NP-hard problem \citep{Surynek_2010}, and some state-of-the-art algorithms (such as the CROTPN-based model in \citealp{CROTPN8581060}) also struggle to completely eliminate the issue of road congestion resulting from an increasing number of robots.
-However, except the study by \cite{poms13626}, which employs a fitting method to predict the positive correlation between traffic flow and congestion, most of the studies neglect the mutual influence among multiple robots in aisle occupation for a compact system, leading to an overestimation of aisle capacity.
+Furthermore, finding collision-free paths for multiple vehicles has been proved to be an NP-hard problem \citep{Surynek_2010}, and some state-of-the-art algorithms also struggle to completely eliminate the issue of aisle congestion resulting from an increasing number of robots.
+However, except for the study by \cite{poms13626}, which employs a fitting method to predict the positive correlation between traffic flow and congestion, most of the studies neglect the mutual influence among multiple robots in aisle occupation for a compact system, leading to a misestimate of traffic capacity.
 Table~\ref{tab:table11} presents a comprehensive overview of the literature reviewed on the RSS, highlighting its relevance to our paper.